Looking for a reliable, small, hardy tree or shrub with fragrant flowers? Then look no further than the Moroccan pineapple broom.

 Pineapple Broom Tree Information

 This tall shrub or small tree hails from Morocco.
 Moroccan pineapple broom plants (Cytisus battandieri syn.
-Argyrocytisus battandieri) was named after French pharmacist and botanist, Jules Aimé Battandier, who was an authority on North-West African plants.
+Argyrocytisus battandieri) were named after French pharmacist and botanist, Jules Aimé Battandier, who was an authority on North-West African plants.
 It was introduced to European horticulture in 1922.

 Pineapple Broom Plant Care

-Moroccan pineapple broom plants are easily grown in light, sandy or gritty, well-drained soils in full sun.
-As they originally come from the Atlas Mountains, they tolerate heat, drought, poor soil and dry growing conditions.
-They prefer a south- or west-facing aspect.
+Moroccan pineapple broom plants are easily grown in light, sandy, or gritty, well-drained soils in full sun.
+As they originally come from the Atlas Mountains, they tolerate heat, drought, poor soil, and dry growing conditions.
+They prefer a south or west-facing aspect.

 Pruning Moroccan Pineapple Trees

 Renewal pruning helps maintain attractive form and vigorous growth.
 However, if Moroccan pineapple broom plants are pruned severely, they will develop straggly water sprouts.
 It is, therefore, best to plant it in a spot where you won’t need to control its height.

 The tree’s natural habit is informal, and it may have multiple trunks.
 If you prefer a single trunk, train your plant from a young age, removing any suckers or sprouts that appear low on the main stem.
 If allowed to, the pineapple broom can have multiple, suckering stems and will start to resemble a large shrub instead of a small tree.

 Note: Although broom plants produce attractive, sweet-pea like blooms, they have become highly invasive in many areas.
 It is important to check with your local extension office before adding the plant or its relatives to your landscape to see if allowable in your area.